Aerodlyn/Mazer/Docs/README.md

-# Mazer - An attempt at Maze (Dungeon-esqe) Generation
+# Mazer - An attempt at Maze (Dungeon-esque) Generation
 <p align="center"><img src="Mazer.png" height="600"></p>

 Mazer is a relatively simple game that generates a random imperfect maze, stylized in the idea of exploring a dungeon in a retro RPG.
 The game uses C and SDL for the majority of its logic and entirely for graphics.
 However, I wanted to implement some logic in another language.
 Initially I thought about using Assembly (NASM) but I quickly decided that would be more trouble than it would be worth.
 So, I decided I would either use Fortran or Lua.
 I chose Fortran as I was more curious about working with it then Lua, given that I have some previous experience with Lua.